CarsonDavis/CarsonDavis.github.io/_posts/2024-06-15-goto_recipes.md

 ### Variations
 - **Plane Jane**
-  - This has has that perfect nostalgic childhood feel, but with premium ingredients and techniques it shines beautifully.
+  - This has that perfect nostalgic childhood feel, but with premium ingredients and techniques it shines beautifully.
   - mayo, meat, muenster